 You can create a system or frame break at any rhythmic position, including in the middle of a bar, but by default breaks will snap to barlines.
 When creating a single system or frame break, the break will be created at the start of the bar in which the earliest item is selected.
-When using Make Into System or Make Into Frame, the first break will be created at the start of the bar in which the earliest item is selected, and the second break will be created at the end of the bar in which the latest item is selected.
+When using Make Into System or Make Into Frame, the first break will be created at the start of the bar in which the earliest item is selected at the start of the bar in which the latest item is selected.